eraxeg/everything-always-somewhere/README.md

 # everything always somewhere ![rose](icons/rose48.png)

-Have you also felt confused by the crowded choice when choosing which of Rafael Rozendaals website to view?
+Have you felt confused by the amount of choices you have when going to Rafaël Rozendaals artwork-website list?
 [Experts](http://goodpointpodcast.com/) say that consumers get paralysed when presented with more than four choices.
-So how on earth will you be able to choose between more than a hundred website artworks?
+So how will you be able to choose between more than a hundred artwork-websites?
 Sometimes you just want a curator to choose which art you should consume.
 Maybe this is the reason museums are so appealing?

 _everything always somewhere_ is the institution you have been waiting for.
 A browser extension that automatically cycles between websites created by [Rafaël Rozendaal](http://www.newrafael.com).